renemarc/home-assistant-config/lights/README.md

 1. First, ceiling strips are organized in a dedicated group using the LIFX app.
 2. Then [cloud-based scenes](https://home-assistant.io/components/scene.lifx_cloud/) are defined with the LIFX app and applied to a this ceiling group.
 3. Afterwards the scenes' UUID are manually retrieved [via the API](https://api.developer.lifx.com/docs/list-scenes).
-4. These scenes UUID are copied over to [`/automations/ceiling_effect.yaml`](../automations/ceiling_effect.yaml).
+4. These scenes UUID are copied over to [`/automations/areas/ceiling_effect.yaml`](../automations/areas/ceiling_effect.yaml).
-5. Scenes can then either be changed manually using an **input_select** with [`/automations/ceiling_select.yaml`](../automations/ceiling_select.yaml) or automatically throughout the day with [`/automations/ceiling_schedule.yaml`](../automations/ceiling_schedule.yaml).
+5. Scenes can then either be changed manually using an **input_select** with [`/automations/areas/ceiling_select.yaml`](../automations/areas/ceiling_select.yaml) or automatically throughout the day with [`/automations/areas/ceiling_schedule.yaml`](../automations/areas/ceiling_schedule.yaml).
-6. Finally, to make them extra special, the LIFX app is used to apply a slow motion effect to each LED strip, so that colors gradually move/fade along the strips.
+6. Finally, to make them extra special, the LIFX app is used to apply a slow motion effect to each LED strip, so that colours gradually move/fade along the strips.
 So pretty! :-)

 Same goes for the bed underglow lights.